A Smarter Divorce – Chicago and nearby Illinois areas

 For convenience and simplicity, we will occasionally refer to “child custody,” as it is the term with which most people are familiar.
 But you can rest assured that Split Simple’s attorney-mediators possess a comprehensive understanding of new developments in this field and know how to ensure your parenting arrangement fully satisfies Illinois law, as well as appropriate child development guidelines.

 When considering the assignment of parental responsibilities, the state directs judges (and, in our case, attorney-mediators trying to forge an agreement between the parties) to make decisions based on the best interests of the child.
-But what does that mean?
+But what does “assignment of parental responsibilities” mean?

 The factors that go into the child’s best interests include: